ogulcankarayel5/YoutubeApiVideoFlutter/README.md

 ### Setup

- - Go to folder that contains flutter-crypto project and you can use this command
+ - Go to folder that contains youtubeapi project and you can use this command

  `flutter run`